×

 What do expats in Den Bosch appreciate most about the local culture?

 "Expats in Den Bosch, appreciate the city's rich history and well-preserved medieval architecture, which provides a unique and charming atmosphere.
 They also value the local culture's emphasis on work-life balance, with plenty of opportunities for leisure and relaxation.
 The locals' friendliness and willingness to speak English is another aspect that expats appreciate, making it easier for them to integrate and communicate.
 The city's vibrant arts scene, with numerous galleries, theaters, and festivals, is also highly appreciated.
 Expats also enjoy the local cuisine, particularly the famous Bossche Bol, a large chocolate-covered cream puff.
-Lastly, the efficient public transportation system and the city's bike-friendly nature make getting around Den Bosch easy and convenient," wrote a member in Den Bosch.
+Lastly, the efficient public transportation system and the city's bike-friendly nature make getting around Den Bosch easy and convenient," remarked one expat living in Den Bosch, The Netherlands.

 What do expats find most challenging?